New England Road Trip in Autumn – Covered Bridges & Fall Foliage

 Waterfall and covered bridge in Quechee, Vermont

-Waterfall as well as the covered bridge in Quechee, Vermont, on our New England road trip in autumn
+Waterfall and the Covered Bridge in Quechee, Vermont, on our New England road trip in autumn

-👉 Learn more in the article Covered Bridges road trip through New England.
+If you want to delve deeper into the bridges, you can find our detailed article here: Covered Bridges road trip through New England.

 The Woodstock Inn & Resort